Jack Swigert: Post-NASA career

 Aware that his spaceflight career was most likely over, Swigert took a leave of absence from NASA in April 1973 and went to Washington, D.C. to become executive director of the Committee on Science and Astronautics, U.S. House of Representatives.

 Swigert eventually left NASA and the committee in August 1977 to enter politics.
-He ran for the U.S. Senate in 1978, but was soundly defeated in the Republican primary in September by Congressman Bill Armstrong, who was far better known.
+He ran for the U.S. Senate from Colorado in 1978, but was soundly defeated in the Republican primary in September by Congressman Bill Armstrong, who was far better known.
 In 1979, Swigert became vice president of B.D.M.
 Corporation in Golden.
 He left in 1981 to join International Gold and Minerals Limited as vice president for financial and corporate affairs.

 In February 1982, Swigert left International Gold and Minerals Limited to run for U.S. Congress in the newly created 6th district as a Republican.
-Swigert developed a malignant tumor in his right nasal passage, which he disclosed to voters.
-Doctors told him he would finish radiation treatments June 15 and make a complete recovery.
-But in August, Swigert developed back pain and was diagnosed with bone marrow cancer.
+When a malignant tumor in his right nasal passage was found, the astronaut-politician disclosed this to the voters.
+Doctors told him he would finish radiation treatments on June 15 and make a complete recovery.
+However, in August, Swigert developed back pain and was diagnosed with bone marrow cancer.
 On November 2, 1982, he won the seat with 64% of the popular vote.